 \section{Abstract}

-We give a mathematical definition of irregular conformal blocks in the genus-zero WZNW model for any simple Lie algebra, using modules for affine Lie algebras whose parameters match up with those of moduli spaces of irregular meromorphic connections.
-The Segal--Sugawara representation of the Virasoro algebra is used to show that the spaces of irregular conformal blocks assemble into a flat vector bundle over the space of tame isomonodromy times, and we provide a universal version of the resulting flat connection.
-Finally we give a generalisation of the dynamical Knizhnik--Zamolodchikov connection of Felder--Markov--Tarasov--Varchenko.
+We give a mathematical definition of spaces of irregular vacua/covacua in genus zero, for any simple Lie algebra, working at generic noncritical level.
+This uses coinvariants of affine-Lie-algebra modules whose parameters match up with those of moduli spaces of irregular-singular meromorphic connections: the de Rham spaces.
+The Segal--Sugawara representation of the Virasoro algebra is used to show that the spaces of irregular conformal blocks assemble into a flat vector bundle over the space of isomonodromy times à la Klarès, and we provide a universal version of the resulting flat connection generalising the irregular KZ connection of Reshetikhin and the dynamical KZ connection of Felder--Markov--Tarasov--Varchenko.

 { }